 Patients may experience less severe side effects, including:

-There are many anticoagulant medications, but of those, Xarelto in particular has received scrutiny as of late: Hundreds of patients prescribed Xarelto are reporting instances of uncontrollable bleeding.
-This is due to Xarelto not containing an antidote that allows blood to begin clotting once bleeding begins.
-Xarelto blocks all other external antidotal options (such as injections) as well.
+There are many anticoagulant medications, but of those, Xarelto in particular has received scrutiny as of late: Hundreds of patients prescribed Xarelto are reporting instances of uncontrollable bleeding because Xarelto does not contain an antidote that allows blood to begin clotting once bleeding begins.
+Xarelto blocks all other external antidote options (such as injections) as well.

-Thousands of patients who experienced uncontrollable bleeding while taking Xarelto are filing lawsuits alleging that Xarelto manufacturer favored profit over the health of Xarelto users.
+Thousands of patients who experienced uncontrollable bleeding while taking Xarelto are filing lawsuits alleging that the manufacturer favored profit over the health of Xarelto users.
 Patients claim that they were never sufficiently warned of the risk for excessive bleeding before taking Xarelto.
-Patients also allege that, without proper warning for the deadly risks, they were unable to consider alternative blood thinner medications—such as Warfarin—which does contain an antidote.
+Patients also allege that, without proper warning for the deadly risks, they were unable to consider alternative blood thinner medications such as Warfarin, which does contain an antidote.

-Patients injured from Xarelto in particular file lawsuits to obtain financial compensation for:
+Patients injured from Xarelto or their families file lawsuits to obtain financial compensation for:

 Persons are also filing lawsuits against drug manufacturers for:

-If you or a loved one have suffered from uncontrollable bleeding from taking Xarelto or other blood thinners, contact the Indianapolis drug injury attorneys at Wilson Kehoe Winingham.
-You can reach our attorneys at 317.920.6400 or fill out a case evaluation form online and a drug injury attorney will contact you promptly.
+If you or a loved one have suffered from uncontrollable bleeding after taking Xarelto or other blood thinners, you are urged to contact the Indianapolis Drug Injury Attorneys of Wilson Kehoe Winingham.
+The lawyers at WKW can help you get the compensation you deserve.
+Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.